1. HOW AND WHY WAS THE FORUM CREATED ?

 Please DO NOT include a list of the surnames you are researching in your signature file.
 If the messages are archived (and most newsgroups are archived) and somebody is searching for your surname, they need to find it only once, hopefully it will have your address with it as well.
 If they are searching and get too many hits, then they may not request all the messages and therefore may miss seeing your message.

 This is something which should not need to be mentioned, but members are expected to behave in a polite and courteous manner when emailing other society members.
 There are a large number of Forum members, all with different views on what should appear on the Forum and how they should interact with other members.
 A good guide is not to send a message which you would not like to receive yourself!

 If you are unfortunate enough to have problems with another Forum member then do please discuss them with the Forum manager, who will help to resolve it.
 I do reserve the right to remove anybody from the Forum who does not behave in an appropriate manner!

 Yes.
-You can subscribe to the Forum from two (or more) addresses as described in 12 above.
+You can subscribe to the Forum from two (or more) addresses.
 Messages to the Forum will be accepted from either address.
-If you only want to receive mail to one of the addresses, set the mail delivery option for the other address to Disabled as described in 18 above.
+If you only want to receive mail to one of the addresses, set the mail delivery option for the other address to Disabled.

 [Last updated: 15 April 2021 - John Marsden]